nic-dgl104-spring-2026/assignment-1-programming-articles-Ancient-Davey/.github/Week 3/Activities.md

-For this I made "updateListView" as a reusable block that is easily implemented by just calling it.
+For this I made "updateListView" as a reusable block that is easily implemented by just calling it and I made Screen1 to initialize "initView" and "updateListView".